 The drugs are often used in combinations.
 Some common drugs used are:

 Please see our Understanding Chemotherapy booklet, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more details.

 These drugs use your body´s immune system to treat leukaemia.
 There are different types of biological therapies.
 For example, monoclonal antibodies.
 A common drug used in AML is gemtuzumab.

 High-dose treatment with stem cell support

 High doses of chemotherapy or radiotherapy can be given along with a stem cell transplant if the first treatment did not fully work or if the leukaemia returns.
 The aim is to give high doses of chemotherapy to destroy aml the blood cells in your bone marrow and replace them with stem cells.
 These stem cells can then grow into new healthy blood cells.

 Before the high dose chemotherapy is given, the stem cells are taken from your bone marrow or your bloodstream (peripheral blood).
 If the cells are taken from you, it is known as an autologous transplant.
 If they are taken from someone else, it is known as an allogeneic transplant.
-For more information, see Understanding Acute Myeloid Leukaemia (pdf 1.56 MB) or read our factsheet Total Body Irradiation (doc 3MB).
+For more information, see our booklets and factsheets: